 LOW BUDGET TV SCREEN COVERED RESERVED SEATS

 Grandstands at the Epingle Hairpin are a good option, especially for photography at what is the slowest part of the track.
-It is a prime location for thrills and spills and to see drivers making overtakes on the entry or lining up overtaking manoeuvres on the exit of the corner.
+It is a prime location for thrills and spills, and to see drivers making overtakes on the entry or line up overtakes on the exit of the corner.

-With so many fans in one place there’s a fantastic atmosphere in this stadium-like section of the track.
-Its an aural extravaganza – the sound of F1 cars breaking from 300 to 60kph, thumping down through the gears, locking a wheel, and roaring off again down the Casino Straight – all to a background track of a few thousand buoyant fans is deafening.
-In a nice way.
+With so many fans in one place, there’s a fantastic atmosphere in this stadium-like section of the track, and it’s an aural extravaganza.
+The sound of F1 cars braking from 300 to 60kph, thumping down through the gears and roaring off down the Casino Straight, all to a background track of a few thousand buoyant fans.
+It’s deafening – in a nice way.

 Grandstand 34

-Situated in the interior of the track, the hairpin loops around Grandstand 34 offering an unusual vantage point.
-Thanks to the grandstand’s steep elevation spectators here face no issues with the fence ruining a good shot of the cars.
+Situated in the interior of the track, the hairpin loops around Grandstand 34, giving these seats an unusual vantage point.
+Thanks to the grandstand’s steep elevation, spectators here face no issues with the fence ruining a good shot of the cars.

 grandstand 34 view